Milky Way Nights: July 16 - 19, 2026

 Learning Opportunities with RAO Partners:

-Be an ornithologist!
-Learn how to reduce the risks faced by migratory bird species.
-During each migration period, the Calgary Migratory Bird Response team surveys birds and bats in Calgary to learn how they are adapting to the challenge of light pollution.
+Learn how to reduce the risks faced by migratory birds.
+The Calgary Migratory Bird Response Team surveys birds and bats in Calgary to learn how they are adapting to the challenge of light pollution.
 Learn more about their citizen science project and how you can help.

 Light pollution is excess artificial light that has a negative affect on humans, birds, animals, and plant life.
 Protecting the wilderness of the night sky is as as important as protecting the rest of our environment.